nolar/kopf/docs/walkthrough/updates.rst

 .. warning::
     Kubernetes & ``kubectl`` improperly show the capacity of PVCs: it remains the same (1G) event after the change.
-    The size of actual PV (Persistent Volume) of each PVC is important!
+    The size of the actual PV (Persistent Volume) of each PVC is important!
     This issue is not related to Kopf, so we go around it.